-Guided by President Marcy’s leadership, the University pursues academic excellence aligned with the Dominican values, an educational model that is enduring and relevant, personal in its experience and global in its engagement.
+Guided by President Marcy’s leadership, Dominican University of California pursues academic excellence aligned with the Dominican values, an educational model that is enduring and relevant, personal in its experience and global in its engagement.
 Her strategic vision emphasizes Engaged Learning, a distinctive model of higher education focused on the integration of the best of the liberal arts with rigorous professional training.
 Under her direction, Dominican aims to prepare students to become moral and ethical leaders, and thoughtfully-engaged scholars in the world.

 In spring of 2014, President Marcy announced the largest gift in Dominican's 124 year history.
 When fully realized the gift will mean $25 million in new revenue to the university, and will enable Dominican to launch a renewed vision of liberal arts education that will benefit all students.